Seeed-Studio/wiki-documents/docs/Wio-Terminal-Network-Overview.md

 This wiki introduce how to update the latest firmware for the Wireless Core Realtek RTL8720 on Wio Terminal, as well as installing all the dependent libraries for Wio Terminal to enable wireless connectivity.

+!!!Note
+    **We are moving the Wi-Fi Software to the new eRPC Structure which is more stable and can work with the Bluetooth at the same time**!
+Please follow through to update to eRPC Wi-Fi firmware and related libraries!

 ## Update the Wireless Core Firmware

 First, we need to update the firmware for the Realtek RTL8720 Wireless core on Wio Terminal. **This is essential and must update to the latest firmware before proceeding to examples.**